 Bathing is only allowed a few times a week with the supervision of the guards.
 The infirmary is only used for emergencies, many need to deal with pain or mild problems, mainly due to the lack of doctors on call.

 Chatting is allowed only for a limited time and during the day.
-Without conjugal visits, visits from relatives should last between 5 to 30 minutes.
+Without conjugal visits from relatives should last between 5 to 30 minutes.
 Visitors must be closely related or lawyers, no fiancee or girlfriend.

 Even the sending of letters is checked, reviewed and censored.
 Letters can be written only in English and Japanese.
 Prisoners must bear all the costs and expenses of sending and posting the letter.